Roseanne Barr Admits She Had Plastic Surgery To Make Her Look More Like The Kardashians

 As part of her goal to have a shape more like those of the Kardashian women, she had her own nip and tuck.
 She says that didn’t like her own butt, so she had some work done.

 “I just basically have a crack in my back,” she said.
-“I did have one procedure where I got the fat sucked out of my stomach and put in my butt because I just wanted to see what it would be like to have some shape of my butt.”
+“I did have one procedure where I got the fat sucked out of my stomach and put in my butt because I just wanted to see what it would be like to have some shape of my butt,” she added.

 As The Inquisitr previously reported, Roseanne is planning a major Hollywood comeback less than a year after being fired for a controversial tweet about Valerie Jarrett that many called offensive.